 The biggest plus and major drawback of the federal template is that it asks only eight questions to determine a student’s dependency status, expected family contribution and price of attendance.
 Key questions about family assets and income exclusions are not asked, nor does it consider merit-aid criteria.

-Price calculators built on the federal template show net price, but don’t calculate up-front, out-of-pocket costs, which means students won’t see how loans and work-study could reduce their net price.
+College price calculators built on the federal template show net price, but don’t calculate up-front, out-of-pocket costs, which means students won’t see how loans and work-study could reduce their net price.

-Some college and universities are using price calculators customized especially for them.
+Some college and universities are using college price calculators customized especially for them.
 They may take longer to complete, but they incorporate the institution’s grants and methods of determining aid and a thorough examination of the student’s financial and academic situation.
 That’s 15 minutes well spent.